Insight

 In demonstrations or early proofs of concept, AI often appears incredibly powerful.
 Upload a handful of documents and the system extracts the data flawlessly.
 Ask a question and the answer comes back instantly.

-But as Sprout.ai Head of AI Bernie Camus explained, these early successes can create unrealistic expectations about what it takes to deploy AI in real-world insurance environments.
+But as Sprout.ai Head of AI Bernie Camus explained in our webinar, these early successes can create unrealistic expectations about what it takes to deploy AI in real-world insurance environments.

 “AI can look incredible in a proof of concept,” he said.
 “But real claims data brings edge cases that make production much harder.”